derweeYang/AIMLOvergenerator/README.md

-# AIMLSurgenerator
+# AIMLOvergenerator
-Surgenerate your AIML rules.
+Overgenerate your AIML rules.

 AIML (Artificial Intelligence Markup Language) is an XML dialect for creating natural language software agents.
 It is commonly used for chatterbots.